JiaoyangXu/Discussion-Forum/README.md

 ## Discussion Forum
-The discussion forum for the SEU Chengxian College, currently supporting posting question, viewing questions, and log in with Github account
+The discussion forum for the University of Waterloo, currently supporting posting question, viewing questions, and log in with Github account

 ## Demo
 ![Image text](https://raw.githubusercontent.com/JiaoyangXu/Discussion-Forum/main/pictures/Home-page.png)